serhiishtokal/KinguinWeeklyDropClicker/README.md

-# Kinguin Auto-Clicker
+# Kinguin Kings Drop

-A Tampermonkey userscript that automates common tasks on Kinguin.net, including checkout, game pages, and dashboard subscriptions.
+A Tampermonkey userscript that automates the weekly Kinguin King's Drop subscription workflow on Kinguin.net.

 ## Documentation